 Dependent health insurance is available through the university.
 It is not included in the stipend.
 However, the university's dependent health insurance is expensive, and less expensive alternatives may be available.

 Please describe why someone applying to graduate school who is interested in a female-friendly department should choose your department.

 Students interested in graduate research in condensed matter physics, optics, materials physics, cosmology, particle-astrophysics, biophysics or medical imaging will find exciting research programs in those areas, in a mid-size department in which faculty work closely with students.
 The Physics Graduate Student Association, the Graduate Student Council, and the Women in Doctoral Studies group all foster a sense of community, provide resources for professional development, and address gender-related issues.
 The College of Arts and Sciences sponsors an international conference travel fellowship specifically for women.
-The Physics Department supports undergraduate travel to the Conferences for Undergraduate Women in Physics, hosted one of these conferences in 2012, and hopes to be selected to host another in the near future.
-We are the home of the Physics GRE Flash Cards, which we endeavor to make available at no cost to interested students everywhere.
+The Physics Department supports undergraduate travel to the Conferences for Undergraduate Women in Physics.
+We are the home of the Physics GRE Flash Cards, which we have made available since 2011, at no cost, to interested students everywhere.

 Has the institution had a Climate for Women in Physics Site Visit or Gender Equity Conversation?